yunnysunny/Candy/posts/candyTheme.md

 DateString which is parsed and displayed as the publishing date of the post.

 To learn more about post metadata, check out [grunt-pages](https://github.com/CabinJS/grunt-pages#authoring-posts).

+### Deploying your Site

+If you selected a deployment tool during the installation process, you can deploy your site with the `grunt deploy` command.

+**Note: for Amazon S3 and FTP deployment, read the Gruntfile.js comment about how to configure your credentials.**

+If you didn't select a deployment tool during the theme installation, you can add one later by following the [installation guide](https://github.com/CabinJS/Cabin/wiki/Deployment-Tools) in the wiki.

 ### Changing the main theme color